 Stealth exchanges traffic directly with over 500 other Internet networks, including major ISPs and content providers.

 Stealth Communications receives both the information and telecommunications franchises, authorizing the company to install fiber optic cables throughout the City's public right-of-way.

 Stealth's in-house fiber construction crew, begins construction of a new fiber optic backbone starting from Midtown Manhattan heading towards the Financial District.

 NYCEDC Launches Second Round of ConnectNYC to Construct Free Fiber Cable Wiring For Businesses Across New York City

-Stealth Fiber Crew has made tremendous progress, bringing Fiber to just over 130 commercial buildings in Manhattan as of this this year.
+Stealth Fiber Crew has made tremendous progress, bringing Fiber to just over 130 commercial buildings in Manhattan.